syncfusion-content/wpf-docs/wpf/SfDataGrid/Styles-and-Templates.md

 DataGrid provides extensive support for StyleSelectors that helps to apply custom style for cells and rows.
 To know more about the StyleSelectors you can check the following MSDN link: [http://msdn.microsoft.com/en-us/library/system.windows.controls.styleselector.aspx](http://msdn.microsoft.com/en-us/library/system.windows.controls.styleselector.aspx).

-> _Note: By default, Silverlight does not support StyleSelectors hence DataGrid too._
+N> By default, Silverlight does not support StyleSelectors hence DataGrid too._

 ### Cell Style Selectors